RUCAIBox/RecSysDatasets/conversion_tools/usage/Avazu.md

 ```

 3.Go the ``conversion_tools/`` directory
-and run the following command to get the Atomic files of Avazu dataset.
+and run the following command to get the atomic files of Avazu dataset.

 ```
 python run.py --dataset avazu \